Why We're Different From Every Other Weather Site

 • Rate-limited to prevent server overload

-This system typically has a 2-5 minute delay from warning issuance
+This system typically has a 2-5 minute delay and may not include all warning modifications

 Tornado warnings provide an average of only 13 minutes of lead time.
-In severe weather situations, those extra 2-5 minutes can be the difference between safety and danger.
+Getting warnings faster AND staying updated with changes can be the difference between safety and danger.

 13 min